Grant All Privileges MariaDB

 MariaDB Grant All Privileges To Remote User

-If you want to grant all privileges to a remote user who can access your database from remote machines in MariaDB, then you can simply remove ‘localhost’ and add ‘%’.
+If you want to grant all privileges to a remote user who can access your database from remote machines in MariaDB, you can remove ‘localhost’ and add ‘%’.
 Now the user can access the specified database from remote machines too.

-For this, you need to type the following steps.
+To do this, you need to type the following steps.

 Step 1 – Firstly, you need to create a user to whom you want to grant remote access to a database by typing the following command.